Muhammad-Daniyal-1/Muhammad-Daniyal-1/README.md

 - 👯 I’m looking to collaborate with other content creators and developers.
 - 📢 Love to teach and inspire students.
 - 🥅 2022-23 Goals: Contribute more to Open Source projects and Execute my Innovative ideas.
-- 💎 If you are a Tech boy/girl let's get connected
+- 💎 If you are a Tech person let's get connected